DEPARTMENT OFMATHEMATICS

 Numerical methods-I

-• Apply derivative concepts to find tangent lines to level curves and to solve optimization problems.
+• Apply derivative concepts to find tangent lines to level curves and to solve optimization.

 • Analyze the error incumbent in any such numerical approximation.